Thinking of Getting a Home Loan as a Contractor? Here’s How

 You can also shop around for an alternative loan program or try a different lender.
 See if you qualify for a loan from the Federal Housing Administration (FHA), which accepts lower credit scores, or a Department of Veterans’ Affairs (VA) loan, which doesn’t require a down payment.
 There may be a loan out there that suits your circumstances.

-Tap into Your Home Equity
+Convert Your Home Equity

 If you already own a home and are looking to relocate or buy a second home, you might be able to use your equity to get a mortgage application approved.